Uncategorized

 An escalation manager will ensure that problems are always addressed by agents at the correct authorisation level, by helping to direct different issues to the teams with the right skills for the job.

-Why Does Escalation Management Matter in Customer Service
+Importance of Escalation Management in Customer Service

 No matter how airtight your customer service, you cannot please everyone all the time.
 It’s a fact of customer service that occasionally, customers will become stressed, irate, or “demand to speak to a manager!”
 When the current customer service agent simply can’t solve the problem, escalation management comes into play.